timmy-lee/yelp-clone/blueprint.md

-Restaurants in the index page should have:
+Businesses in the index page should have:
 * image
 * name
-* overall ratings
+* overall ratings(?) - belongs to another model maybe?
   * number of reviews
 * Pricing
 * Description?(Or last review left?)